Nightline is a listening, emotional support and information charity, run by students, for students.

 Coordinators

-The Coordinator role involves overseeing the whole of the committee and society overall.
+The Coordinator role involves overseeing the organisation and its committee.
 Coordinators are responsible for chairing meetings, managing committee relations, maintaining communication with our stakeholders, liaising with the Nightline Association, and generally keeping up and working to improve the service that we provide.
 This role often involves individual projects that change depending on the current needs of Nightline and what the coordinators themselves feel would be a impactful step forward.

 Cian